react-cosmos/react-cosmos/README.md

 - **Visual TDD.** Develop one component at a time.
 Isolate the UI you&apos;re working on and iterate quickly.
 Reloading your whole app on every change is slowing you down!
-- **Component library.** From blank states to edge cases, define component states to come back to.
+- **Component library.** Bookmark component states, from blank states to edge cases.
 Your component library keeps you organized and provides a solid foundation of test cases.
 - **Open platform.** React Cosmos can be used in powerful ways.
-Including snapshot and visual regression tests, as well as custom integrations tailored to your needs.
+Including snapshot and visual regression testing, as well as custom integrations tailored to your needs.

 ---